piggd/dze_piggd_banking_system/README.md

 WARNING ** THIS REPLACES THE HUMANITY SYSTEM

 Mod Features:
-Allows the player to have access to there money all the time.
+Allows the player to have access to their money all the time.
-Bank is tied to the player via the humanity system and survices character death.
+Bank is tied to the player via the humanity system and survives character death.
-Auto Deposit bars/breif cases on every sale or purchase Player can access balance, deposit and withdrawl via player tool menu.
+Auto Deposit bars/brief cases on every sale or purchase Player can access balance, deposit and withdraw via player tool menu.
 If a player goes to a negative balance displaying the balance, withdraw or deposit will restore them to zero balance.

 Known Issues:
 First time character creation start the player with 2500 humanity which equates to 25gb.
 Any event that modifies humanity will effect the bank balance (usally in a minor way silve bars in most cases)

 1. Download the addon from my github by clicking on this link.
-(Conatins a vanilla epoch chernarus mission.pbo example file).
+(Contains a vanilla epoch chernarus mission.pbo example file).

 2. On the lower left corner click on the button "Download Zip" 3   Create a directory called dayz_code and mission_pbo